onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 No single person or group in the entire world has thought as much as me about the intersection of … ^^ early in the clip

+perfect? no! better? yes!

+People are just brought up into existence with an empty script of "go through school and get a job" We need a hitchhikers guide to conscious existence

+Just because something is legal and makes money does not automatically make it ok

+Wherever there’s a capacity for choice - there are better and worse options.
+We need people to understand that this applies to everything and we need a theory of progress and of what is good and we need people to want to make the better choice and to inform themselves about it and how it was derived and how to improve the system that derived it
+We might be wrong but thats just an opportunity for error correction - the need is still there even if its currently wrong This includes even every aspect of how we raise kids

+How do we achieve mass self-actualization?
+To be, to contribute, to be recognized?
+And appreciated and loved?

+Education doesn’t end with school

+Value coding society

 Later on:
 But is there an MVP or a demo you BBC can try?
 Why not?
 …